-Check out this film teaser by friend and colleague Jonathan Smith — a stunning spoken word piece on South African miners.
+Check out this film teaser by friend and colleague Jonathan Smith -- a stunning spoken word piece on South African miners.
 Jonathan just got back from South Africa, where he spent weeks living with the families of miners with TB and HIV.
 He's living in the editing room now, putting together a film that will expose the public health crisis through a vivid portrayal of life after the mines.
 They Go to Die - Clint Smith's Spoken Word from Jonathan Smith on Vimeo.